 6 points - i.
 Installation and maintenance of a camera video security system with at least one (1) camera monitoring each of the following areas: front of each building, back of each building, community room, computer center, rental office, all site entrance/exit roadways and parking areas: 2 points - j.
-Construction and maintenance of a walking trail, minimum four (4) feet wide and 1250 linear feet paved and continuous.
+Construction and maintenance of a walking trail, minimum four (4) feet wide and 1,250 linear feet paved and continuous.
 At least one (1) permanently anchored weather resistant bench with a back must be installed at the mid-point of the trail.
-Sidewalks are not eligible for these points:
+Sidewalks are not eligible for these points.
+This option not available to Applicants that elected this amenity for points under Serving Resident Populations with Special Housing Needs

-2 points - k.
+- k.
 Construction and maintenance of perimeter fencing extending around all sides of the development site, except at development entrances.
-Chain link fencing is not eligible for these points:

-- Construct and/or rehabilitate a pergola sized a minimum of 14 feet by 14 feet; that must have permanent bench seating affixed and in an appropriate location available to all residents for year round usage.
+Chain link fencing is not eligible for these points: 2 points - Construct and/or rehabilitate a pergola sized a minimum of 14 feet by 14 feet; that must have permanent bench seating affixed and in an appropriate location available to all residents for year round usage.
 This option not available to Applicants claiming points under Serving Resident Populations with Special Housing Needs.: 2 points - m.
 Construct and/or rehabilitate a veranda that must be permanently attached to the side of a building.
 The veranda must be covered by a roof, be 10 feet wide and extend the length of the attached side of the building.
 The veranda must contain permanent seating for 10% of the units at the development and be available to all residents for year round usage.
-This option not available to Applicants claiming points under Serving Resident Populations with Special Housing Needs:

-2 points - n.
-Construct and/or rehabilitate a picnic shelter that must be covered, with permanent table and bench seating and in an appropriate location available to all residents for year round usage:
+This option not available to Applicants claiming points under Serving Resident Populations with Special Housing Needs: 2 points - n.
+Landscaped covered pavilion with permanent table, bench seating, and grills, in an appropriate location available to all residents for year-round usage, and on an accessible path.
+These points are not available to Initial Applications claiming points for Serving Resident Populations with Special Housing Needs or Serving Resident Populations with Children Construct and/or rehabilitate a picnic shelter that must be covered, with permanent table and bench seating and in an appropriate location available to all residents for year round usage: - o.

-2 points - o.
 The proposed development exclusively involves a structure or structures listed individually in the National Register of Historic Places, or is located in a registered historic district and certified by the Secretary of the U. S. Department of the Interior as being of historical significance to the district.
 All proposed construction and/or rehabilitation shall be completed in such a manner as to be eligible for historic rehabilitation Housing Credit.